mairakhan419/CPSCA3/README.md

-s# CPSC 565 Assignment 3
+# CPSC 565 Assignment 3

 By: Maira Khan

 ### What This Simulation Does